ironbar/prompt_recovery/docs/modeling/Iteration_14_more_high_quality_data.md

 ## TODO

 - [x] Reread my prompts
-- [ ] Read prompts from other relevant dataset: mooney leaked, supp_rewrite
+- [x] Read prompts from other relevant dataset: mooney leaked, supp_rewrite.
+I don't see anything special.
 - [ ] Use ChatGPT to come up with more prompts -> autobrainstorm
-- [ ] Multi-instruction prompts (inspired on leaked data)
+- [x] Multi-instruction prompts (inspired on leaked data)